bucketplus/ca-control-api-nodejs/Readme.md

 * `bp.uploadOutputFile(localPath, contenttype)` - uploads a specified local file to the cloud output file.

+* `bp.uploadOutputFileForKey(localPath, contenttype)` - uploads a specified local file to the cloud output file for specified key path.

 #### For output.type = `folder` containers

 * `bp.uploadOutputFiles(localFolderPath)` - uploads all the files from a specified local folder to the cloud output folder.